Haitham Ahmed Zaki

-Haitham Ahmed Zaki (هيثم أحمد زكي) (4 April 1984 – 7 November 2019), also known as Haitham Zaki (هيثم زكي), was an Egyptian male actor who predominantly worked in Egyptian cinema.
+Haitham Ahmed Zaki (هيثم أحمد زكي) (4 April 1984 – 7 November 2019), also known as Haitham Zaki (هيثم زكي), was an Egyptian actor who predominantly worked in Egyptian cinema.

 Biography

 He was the son of veteran actors Ahmed Zaki and Hala Fouad.
 He died on 7 November 2019 in his apartment at the age of 35 due to sudden circulatory collapse.

 Career

 He followed in his parents' footsteps and joined the film industry at the age of 22.
 He made his film acting debut in 2006 for the film Halim.
 He was roped in to fill the scenes and to play the male lead in the film Halim on behalf of his father Ahmed Zaki, who eventually died in 2005 during the shooting of the film.
 He also notably won the Best Egyptian Male Actor award for his performance in the 2011 film Dawaran Shobra.

 Death

 On 7 November 2019, he died in his apartment in Sheikh Zayed City at the age of 35 due to sudden circulatory collapse, a large amount of seawater was found near his body.